 Study of modern Italy from 1789 to the present.
+Offered every three years.
+3 credits.

 HI 271 Women and Work in Historical Perspective

 This course undertakes to examine women's work conditions and the opposition to its continuation in Europe and America, 16th-19th centuries.